-For pigs and poultry, N excretion values specific to UK livestock and production practices are derived from a report by Cottrill and Smith (2007; Defra project report WT0715NVZ), with more recent values for pig and poultry based on Defra project report WT1568.
-Poultry N excretion values have been further revised within this submission using the more precise data underlying the WT1568 report (previously, the reported rounded values were used), affecting the time series from 2005 onwards.
-Livestock management and commercial feeding practices were reviewed in consultation with leading livestock advisers and specialist consultants, and all available research and industry data pertaining to feed inputs and product outputs for UK livestock production systems were also reviewed.
+Table 5-4 Average milk yield (litres per cow) for each production system and for all UK dairy cows over the period 1990-2023 consultants, and all available research and industry data pertaining to feed inputs and product outputs for UK livestock production systems were also reviewed.
 The same N-balance approach as described above for the ruminant sectors was used for estimating N excretion.
 The approach was applied at the level of the individual animal, with an adjustment made according to the length of the production cycle and for empty periods of livestock housing, to provide an annual output factor per 'animal place'.
 The latter is necessary to allow for non-productive time needed for cleaning and re-stocking the housing.
 Nutrition specialists provided typical input and performance data on which to base the calculations and, where possible, industry data was also considered.
-A time series from 1990 was established using expert judgement (Cottrill and Smith, ADAS) based on Defra project reports WT0715NVZ and WT1568.
+A time series from 1990 was established using expert judgement (Cottrill and Smith, ADAS 2007) based on Defra project reports WT0715NVZ and WT1568.
 For pig and poultry, the increasing implementation of phase feeding, dietary synthetic amino acids and animal genetic advances resulting in improvements in feed efficiencies in the UK pig and poultry sectors have been reflected as a trend for decreasing N excretion from 1990 to 2016 (with values constant since then).
-For goats and deer, values are derived from the IPCC 2019 Refinement to the Guidelines (Tables 10.19 and 10A.5) for Western Europe, as the best estimates for the UK.
+For goats and deer, values are derived from the IPCC 2019 Refinement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories (Tables 10.19 and 10A.5; IPCC 2019) for Western Europe, as the best estimates for the UK.
 It has been assumed that there are no changes in N excretion over the time series for horses, goats and deer.